callaghanmt-training/rc-lesson-plans/hpc2/hpc2.md

     * Building software using GNU Autotools
     * Using conda package manager
     * Building software using cmake
-    * Interacting and using singularity/Apptainer containers
+    * Interacting and using Singularity/Apptainer containers

-    * Using spack package manager
+    * Using Spack package manager
-    * Building personal modules on HPC

 ## Instructor todo